dangaparker/Chicago-Themed-Memory-Game/README.md

-# Things-to-do-in-Chicago
+# Best of Chicago

-A Chicago themed memory game build with vanilla JS
+A Chicago themed memory game build with vanilla JS.